Chao-Xi/jxazurebook/docs/az104/12backup_dr.md

 * **Replicated Items**

-The workload that will be replicated site-to-site by Azure Site Recovery.
+The workload that will be r**eplicated site-to-site by Azure Site Recovery**.

 * **Replication Policy**

-Defines the frequency of snapshots and retention period of recovery points.
-Can be app-consistent or crash-consistent.
+Defines the **frequency of snapshots and retention period of recovery points**. **Can be app-consistent or crash-consistent**.

 * **Recovery Plan**